-The Mood and Anxiety Service offers assessment and treatment for children and youth aged 6–17 years (and their parents/caregivers) who are experiencing mood and/or anxiety difficulties.
+The Mood and Anxiety Service offers assessment and treatment for children and youth aged 6–18 years old (and their parents/caregivers) who are experiencing mood and/or anxiety difficulties.
 Children and young people seen in the service are typically experiencing problems related to worry, phobias, emotions, sadness and/or hopelessness.

 Physician referral required.
 Please download the form and call your doctor.